ArdanaLabs/audit/flash.md

 # Executive summary

 Ethereum offers flash loans because they have **multi-step atomic transactions**.
 Cardano does not have these.
 So in spite of `Aada`'s claims, we are not expecting flash loans to enter the Cardano ecosystem at this time.
 There may be lessons from the attacks in the reports, but they are not entirely straightforward.
-The question is: is there anything _unique_ introduced by the flash loan mechanism?:w
+The question is: is there anything _unique_ introduced by the flash loan mechanism?
 The auditing research opportunity here is not a huge priority.

 ## Takeaway that definitely goes into the audit
 Project Ardana will be monitoring the Cardano ecosystem's evolution **very** closely to check if they're thinking about introducing multistep atomic transactions.